Tyler-OBrien/cloudflare-worker-emails-to-discord/readme.md

 # Cloudflare Worker Emails to Discord
-Forward emails you receive to Discord
+Use Email Workers to forward the emails you receive to a discord webhook!
+This handles respecting Discord's various embed limits, trimming if necessary, and attaching email as an attachment.
 # AGPL
 Note this uses the postal-mime library which is AGPL.
 It's the only decent browser/working in Cloudflare Workers (not dependent on Node) email parsing library that I could find.
 If you find another one with less restrictive licensing, please let me know!